 Other environmental features that define the area are the open pastures and dense vegetation.
 Community members participating in the process expressed their support for preserving the vegetation, water resources and other natural features that contribute to the rural character of the Central Area.
 Related to the protection of critical environmental resources, the protection of vegetation in the form of larger buffers along rivers, creeks and streams was of primary interest.
 The desire for protection was mostly in response to the clear-cutting that is occurring in the county.
-With the exception of native forests being included in the types of open space for which development may receive credit toward open space requirements set forth in the county's zoning ordinance, Cabarrus County currently has no form of tree protection.
+The county has open space and preservation requirements, including a Waterbody buffer, as well as primary and secondary open space protection (steep slopes, tree, floodplain, etc.).